2 - Basic and Smart Phones

 The Doro 826 was an easy to use Android smartphone designed for seniors.
 This means that it came with a separate easy to use interface similar to that of the Jitterbug smartphone.
 This, too, is not currently available from Consumer Cellular..

 You can install their own Usage App on these Android phones, so that you can manage your account from the phone itself.
 If you receive a usage alert, you can upgrade your account from the phone itself (or limit your usage until the end of the billing period).

 The Consumer Cellular Home Phone Base allows you to add your home phone line to your cellular account.
 You can keep your number and keep using your home phone handset.

 You can use your phone for up to 30 minutes or 30 days (45 days and minutes for AARP members) and still send it all back and get a refund for everything.

 You can now get a SIM card that you can use with an unlocked GSM phone.
-This means you're no longer limited to choosing from the phones they currently offer.
+This means you're not limited to choosing from the phones they currently offer.
 The SIM card is free if you purchase online, and there's no activation fee.
-You can also get it for $10 at Radio Shack and get that $10 credited back after you activate the card on your phone.
+The SIM card kit comes with complete instructions and there's also a video.

 There used to be a $35 activation fee which made the prices of the phones seem cheaper.
 These fees have been removed.
 Now the entire cost of your phone purchase is refundable if you cancel within the refund period.
 Earlier, the activation fee was non-refundable.